There is no place on earth like Olympic National Park.

 Dogs: Yes, for a $50 cleaning fee.

 A Few Tips for Glamping Near Olympic National Park

 First of all, the campgrounds in Olympic National Park are very close to the best park attractions.
-The glamping spots on our list will require a drive.
+The glamping spots on our list will all require a drive.
 Also, campsites in Olympic National Park are very affordable, ranging from totally free at Dosewallips Campground to $24 a night at most other campgrounds.
-Here are a few more tips for glamping near Olympic National Park:

 - Glamping is way more luxurious than camping, and there’s a good chance you won’t need any camping gear, but be sure to read the listing carefully so there aren’t any unpleasant surprises.
 Does your glamping spot have a bed with linens included or do you need to bring a sleeping bag?
 Is there a shower?
 A kitchen?
 A fancy espresso maker?

 - Hook yourself up with an America the Beautiful Pass!
 If you’re planning to visit several national parks this year, we recommend getting an America is Beautiful National Parks Pass.
 You can use your pass at more than 2,000 National Park sites and 10% of the proceeds are donated to the National Park Foundation, helping to protect our parks.
 The average cost of admission to a single national park is $35, so the $80 park pass will pay for itself very quickly.

 - Be prepared for rain.
 The Olympic Peninsula sees most of its rain between November and April, but even the summer can be wetter than you would imagine, especially in the HOH and Quinault Rainforests.
 A good rain jacket is essential and worth its weight in gold.
 Look for a rain jacket with Gortex as opposed to a DWR coating, which eventually wears off.